JohanVer/freicar_docs/docs/code_style.md

 If you want to use code from these submodules you are allowed to copy these nodes, improve them, rename them and push them in your repository.

 Note: Do not forget to rename the nodes in case you copied something over to your private repository.
-Otherwise there will be **name conflicts** since there would be multiple nodes with the same name.
+Otherwise, there will be **name conflicts** since there would be multiple nodes with the same name.

 # Code Submission
 For the final submission (or qualification) you must provide a link to your private git repository of your code.